ObserveRTC/client-monitor-js/docs/PIPELINE_DISRUPTION_DETECTORS.md

 **Above: Perceived Quality.** Nothing in this document says the call looks or sounds bad.
 This category names a place; Perceived Quality names an experience.
-`stuck-decoder` says no frame decodes; `frozen-video-track` says the viewer is looking at a still picture. `decoder-bottleneck` says frames are going missing between arrival and decode; `video-choppy` says the frame rate stutters badly enough to notice.
+`stuck-decoder` says no frame decodes; `video-flow-disrupted` says the viewer is looking at a still picture. `decoder-bottleneck` says frames are going missing between arrival and decode; its `choppy` state says the frame rate stutters badly enough to notice.

 **Co-firing is independent evidence, never a chain.** The four issue-raising